Scalds and scalding risks: what you need to know

-- Use tap covers or locks to prevent children turning on the hot tap themselves.
+- Use tap covers or locks to prevent your child turning on the hot tap themselves.

 Preventing scalds in kitchen and dining areas

-These safety precautions will help protect your child from scalding in cooking and dining areas.
+These safety precautions will help to protect your child from scalding in cooking and dining areas.

 - Always supervise carefully when your child is in the kitchen.